0vxs/magic8/README.md

 ---

+【~ Installation ~】

-【~ Installation (examples using the "magic8" name, you can pick any name you want, or just rename it yourself if you want, your choice) ~】
+The examples are using the "magic8" name, but you can pick any name you want, or just rename it yourself if you want, your choice

 1. Copy the script to one of the names you like: